-All meals are served in the Bishop's Stortford College dining hall… and yes, good table manners and healthy eating habits are encouraged!
-The Pre-Prep and Prep School pupils have at least one member of staff sitting at each table to supervise and encourage good manners.
+All meals are served in the College dining hall… and yes, good table manners and healthy eating habits are encouraged!
+Pre-Prep and Prep School pupils have at least one member of staff sharing each table to supervise and encourage good manners.

 "They [pupils] make good choices at lunchtime, and, supported by the proactive catering department, ensure that their plate of food is a balanced one".
 ISI Inspection 2017